-This site contains detailed surveys of the native and exotic plant and animal species occurring within the Mid North Coast of New South Wales Australia.
+This site contains detailed surveys of the native and exotic flora and fauna species occurring primarily within the Mid North Coast of New South Wales Australia.
 Please follow either the Flora or Fauna links above for details.

 The nomenclature for most of the plant taxa is consistent with current usage at the Royal Botanic Gardens Sydney.
 Exotic or non-indigenous taxa are prefixed with an asterisk.
-I have also included the proposed changes as set out in the Council of Heads of Australasian Herbaria current (undated) list.
 The nomenclature for the rainforest taxa follows that of the latest edition of the following publications, namely "Rainforest trees and shrubs : a field guide to their identification in Victoria, New South Wales and subtropical Queensland using vegetative features and Rainforest climbing plants : a field guide to their identification in Victoria, New South Wales and subtropical Queensland using vegetative features (Gwen Harden, Bill McDonald, John Williams ; illustrator Gwen Harden)".

 All orchid taxa follows the nomenclature contained in "Australian Orchid Genera: An Information and Identification System by Australian Orchid Genera: (Jones, Hopley, Duffy, Richards, Clements and Zhang 2006) ".

-The fauna taxa follows the nomenclature used by The Wildlife Atlas (Bionet) maintained by the Department of Environment and Climate Change.
+The fauna taxa follows the nomenclature used by The Wildlife Atlas (Bionet) maintained by the Department of Environment and Climate Change and Bird Life Australia.